GabrielMusbah/-standard-deviation/README.md

 # standard deviation

-Is a python script to performer the standard deviation for statistic
+Is a python script to calculate the standard deviation in statistic

 to use it, type a list of numbers and click enter.